Sequel to 2013 Bestseller, “Parkinson’s Treatment: 10 Secrets to a Happier Life”

 About the UF Health Center for Movement Disorders and Neurorestoration (UFCMDNR)

-The University of Florida Health Center for Movement Disorders and Neurorestoration is founded on the philosophy that integrated, interdisciplinary care is the most effective approach for patients with movement disorders and disorders involving a group of circuits in the brain called the basal ganglia.
+The University of Florida Health Center for Movement Disorders and Neurorestoration is founded on the philosophy that integrated, interdisciplinary care is the most effective approach for patients with movement disorders and disorders involving a group of circuits in the brain called the Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking..
 The Center delivers motor, cognitive and behavioral diagnoses, as well as various treatments all in one centralized location.
 Care is coordinated and provided by leading specialists from many advanced medical and surgical services.
 For more information, visit movementdisorders.ufhealth.org.